Dairy farming requires high investment in the initial stages, but profits at the end, make it worth your while!!

 Consult a veterinarian for advice on timely vaccinations, care of pregnant cows, mating and insemination, management of newborn calves, etc.

-Examine your cows every day, preferably every morning, to check if they are ruminating well.
-If a cow is not ruminating, it indicates that it is unwell.
+Check your cows every day, preferably every morning, to see if they are ruminating well.
+If a cow is not ruminating, it indicates that it is sick.

 Feed the cow prior to milking, and lubricate its udder with mustard oil.

-A cow must not sit down immediately after milking (at least for half-an-hour), since its udder may become infected.
-Feed it, such that it remains standing.
+A cow must not sit down immediately after milking at least for half-an-hour, since its udder may become infected.
+Feed it, so that it remains standing.

 Avoid giving raw rice, raw wheat, etc, for an animal’s metabolism is different.

-Feed it twice, once in the morning and evening, and allow it to graze too.
+Feed them twice, once in the morning and in the evening, and allow it to graze too in the afternoons.

-If winter is too severe, place jute bags over the cowsheds and light a fire in a safe place for providing heat.
+If the winter is too severe, place jute bags over the cowsheds to cover open spaces like curtains and light a fire in a safe place for providing heat.